DanvdBoo/BeamLineEditor/README.md

 - Move nodes with the mouse.
 - Remove nodes from the line.
 - Apply partially speeding up the line.
+- A custom logo based on the BeamNG.drive logo

 #### Fixes
 - Fixed issue where opening a new line wouldn't destroy old data.